Colombian withdrawal from hosting the 1986 FIFA World Cup: Withdrawal of hosting duties

 For the election of the new venue there were 4 candidate countries: Canada, Brazil, United States and Mexico, although Brazil withdrew shortly before the designation while the United States, which did not have much support, preferred to organize a better candidacy for the 1994 FIFA World Cup (from which the country was elected).
 Both countries inclined their support to the Mexican candidacy.
 Finally, on May 20, 1983, FIFA unanimously designated Mexico, which had already hosted the 1970 FIFA World Cup and thus maintained the tactic of rotating venues between Europe and Latin America.

 Consequences and legacy

+Despite Colombia's withdrawal being justified on the grounds that FIFA's infrastructure demands were impossible to meet, Mexico — the country that replaced it as host — did not fulfill the equivalent stadium-capacity requirements either.
+Mexico's own bid document listed fourteen stadiums, of which only six exceeded 40,000-seat capacity and only three exceeded 60,000 at the time of submission, falling short of the twelve stadiums of 40,000-plus and four stadiums of 60,000-plus that FIFA had specified.
+In the tournament as ultimately played, only five of the twelve venues used exceeded 40,000 seats, only three exceeded 60,000, and only one — the Estadio Azteca — exceeded 80,000.
+By contrast, the rival bid submitted by the United States contained more stadiums meeting the required capacities than Mexico's did, and Canadian organizers stated their proposal was more complete than Mexico's; nevertheless, FIFA's special evaluating committee announced on 31 March 1983 that it would consider only Mexico's bid, declining to inspect the Canadian or American venues.
+FIFA President João Havelange later acknowledged that the American and Canadian presentations had been superior.
+Critics of the decision noted that Mexico held two seats on FIFA's twenty-two-member executive committee — one held by a FIFA vice president, the other by an executive of the broadcaster Televisa — and that Havelange had privately assured Televisa the broadcast rights ahead of the vote.
+No documented evidence indicates that Mexico was held to, or satisfied, several of the other conditions FIFA had demanded of Colombia, including construction of a communications tower, a railway network linking host cities, or a dedicated fleet of limousines for FIFA officials.

-Alfonso Senior Quevedo was one of the first to regret President Betancur's decision, before resigning from the presidency of the Colombian football/soccer Federation (FCF).
+Alfonso Senior Quevedo was one of the first to regret President Betancur's decision, before resigning from the presidency of the Colombian Football Federation (FCF).

 Colombia is a dwarf country that doesn't like big things.
 And the company of holding the World Cup is a big commitment.
 I wanted something of that size for Colombia, and Colombia failed me.